Merzasphor/MWSE/docs/source/types/tes3npc.md

 ### `race`

+*Read-only*.
 The race that the NPC uses.

 **Returns**: